Inventions and Know-How

 EP2265962 Magnetic field sensor measuring a direction of a magnetic field in a plane and current sensor (granted: USA, JP, EU).
 Preferred application: Accurate and fast Integrated Angular Position Sensors.

 EP13174935 Current transducer for measuring an electrical current (granted: EU; granted: JP).
 Preferred application: High-resolution Current Transducers.

-EP14182975.4 Current transducer for measuring an electrical current flowing through a cable (granted: USA, pending: EU).
+EP14182975.4 Current transducer for measuring an electrical current flowing through a cable (granted: USA, EU).
 Preferred application: High-resolution Current Transducers.

 EP14176835.8 Vertical Hall Device (granted: USA, pending: EU, JP, CN).
 Application: High-resolution CMOS integrated vertical Hall device.

 EP16157316.7 Angle sensor, magnetic field sensor and method of measuring an angle of a magnetic field;(granted: US, EU; pending: CN, JP, KR).
 Preferred Application: Accurate and fast Integrated Angular Position Sensors and Small Angle Detectors.

 EP16196608.0 Calibration tool for calibrating a magnetic sensor (pending: EU)

 CMOS Integrated Horizontal Hall Device Cell, featuring high magnetic sensitivity and low 1/f noise, is compatible with the spinning current technique.Download Datasheet

 CMOS Integrated Vertical Hall Device Cell (patent pending), featuring high magnetic sensitivity and low 1/f noise, is compatible with the spinning current technique.Download Datasheet